 There is another Squier Guitar on the list.
 It is a 3/4 guitar, is small in size and light, and a popular option among young players.

-The smaller C-shaped neck with a string scale of 22.75 makes playing it a lot easiereasier and comfortable.
+The smaller C-shaped neck with a string scale of 22.75 makes playing it a lot easier and comfortable and also provides that typical squier classic vibe.
 The fretboard is rosewood with 21 frets.
 You get a volume, tone, and a pickup switch.
 The pickups are three standard Fender style single coil pickups.
 The bridge is a hardtail for easy string changing and to stabilize the tuning of the guitar.
 So, this again is one of the the best mini electric guitar

 This is the most killer looking guitar on the list.
 Though a little high-budgetted than the rest, this is the best one to with.